Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Results

-\textbf{Initial designs.} The analysis of meta-learned initial designs at different $\omega_{0}$ values reveals an unexpected connection.
-As shown in \cref{fig:initial_designs}, the initial density distributions closely mirror the designs obtained by directly applying the volume and density filters to the input strain energy density fields $\mathbf{E}(\mathbf{x})$.
-To verify this relationship, we pretrained the reparameterization network to perform an identity mapping from the input strain-energy density fields across all training tasks.
-Surprisingly, this simple approach outperformed meta-neural TO in both convergence speed and final design quality (see \cref{app:pretraining}).
-This finding suggests that strain energy density represents a robust prior for material distribution that meta-learning naturally discovers when trained on a diverse set of tasks.
+The analysis of initial designs from meta-neural TO across different tasks reveals an interesting connection.
+As shown in~\cref{fig:initial_designs}, the initial density fields closely mirror the ones obtained by directly applying the volume and density filters to the input strain energy fields $\tilde{\boldsymbol{\Pi}}(\x)$.
+While the network is conditioned on strain energy fields, it was not explicitly trained to reproduce them as initial designs.
+Instead, the meta-learning process discovered that directly mapping the filtered strain energy patterns provided an effective initialization strategy across diverse optimization tasks.

+This discovery has a clear physical interpretation.
+The sensitivity of the compliance objective with respect to element densities is proportional to the local strain energy density:

+Consequently, placing material where strain energy density is high and removing it where strain energy density is low is a natural strategy for compliance minimization.
+This principle underlies several established TO approaches, including the bubble method~\citep{eschenauer1994} and bi-directional evolutionary structural optimization~\citep{young1999}.
+One might then ask why standard TO does not simply initialize from strain energy patterns.
+The reason is that MMA makes conservative local updates that cannot easily escape an early material layout once the design approaches a solid/void state~\citep{sigmund2013}.
+This limitation does not apply to neural TO, where the continuous parameterization permits larger structural rearrangements, a property that the meta-learner exploits.
+The role of strain energy conditioning is examined through an ablation in~\cref{sec:conditioning}.

+Given that meta-learning converges to strain-energy-based initializations, a natural question is whether this prior can be encoded more directly.
+To verify this finding, we performed an additional experiment (see \cref{sec:pretraining}), where we pretrained a neural field to perform an identity mapping on the strain energy input across training tasks, i.e., $f_{\params}(\boldsymbol{x},\tilde{\boldsymbol{\Pi}}(\x)) \approx \tilde{\boldsymbol{\Pi}}(\x)$.
+Surprisingly, this simple approach outperformed meta-neural TO in both convergence speed and final design quality.
+The improvement can be attributed to the directness of the pretraining objective: while meta-learning must implicitly discover the relevance of strain energy patterns through thousands of partial optimizations, pretraining encodes this mapping exactly, producing initial designs that more faithfully reproduce the filtered strain energy fields.
+In effect, pretraining provides the same physical prior but with less noise from the meta-optimization process.